cds-snc/notification-documentation/README.md

-# GC Notify Technical Documentation | Documentation technique pour GC Notification
+# GC Notify Documentation | Documentation pour GC Notification

 This is the repository holding the documentation for GC Notify, https://notification.canada.ca.